 |"Having a wonderful Christmastime."|

 Yes, it's a Wings Christmas-time!
 Paul McCartney and Wings doing Wonderful Christmastime are in fine form.
 This is from 1979, the final incarnation of Wings.

 This is the time of "Wonderful Christmastime," which isn't really a Wings song (it's actually a Paul McCartney solo tune), though they did the video for it.
 Basically, Paul McCartney went off, did "Wonderful Christmastime" on his own, then hired his band to make a video for his song.

 |Linda McCartney hard at work|

 Either you enjoy "Wonderful Christmastime" or you don't.
 Many prominent artists have covered it, including Amy Grant, Demi Lovato, Kelly Rowland and Chicago, so it can't be that bad.
 It is just a fun song, nothing profound.
+"Wonderful Christmastime" makes the holiday charts in Billboard every year, usually in the low teens.
+It's a perennial and continues to sell.
 The general public enjoys it, so it continues to be played every year, starting at Thanksgiving and ending on Christmas.